gender selection in islam in 2023

 Islam does not explicitly condone or forbid gender selection when it comes to couples having children.
 Most scholars say it is permissible, while others may find it religiously unacceptable.
 The debate between Shias and Sunnis centers around the concept of birth control, as both denominations consider it acceptable, albeit with some disagreements on its rules and limitations.

 Gender selection through modern means, such as genetic testing, could be done on the embryo’s cells.
-Via this advanced technological test called PGD, the gender of the baby and genetic issues could be monitored.
+Via this advanced technological test called PGD, the baby’s gender and genetic issues could be monitored.
 Utilizing PGD is practical via IVF procedure.
 IVF (In Vitro Fertilization) is one of the advanced methods of infertility treatments, including combining sperm and egg in a lab, producing, developing and transferring the embryo to the womb of the intended mother.

 Shia Muslims tend to view Assisted reproductive fertility (ART) methods like IVF, PGD and egg donation as an acceptable way to make a family decision.
 At the same time, some Sunni Muslims believe gender selection (by PGD test) should only be made if it is necessary for medical purposes, such as detecting a genetic disorder.

 As a result, the story of Muslim couples who are still at a crossroads begins: IVF in Islam Shia and Sunni is accepted, but selecting the gender of a future baby is illegal in their country; at this moment, a third option should be sought.
+So, the answer of this question, is IVF gender selection allowed in Islam, is Yes!

 Is gender selection allowed in islam?